What Is the Ideal Delta T for a Heat Pump System?

 What Is Delta T on a Heat Pump System?

-Delta T is not simply the difference between your flow and return temperatures a common misconception.
-It's the difference between the mean water temperature (the average of your flow and return) and the room temperature.
-That figure is what actually determines how much heat your radiators can give off.
+Here's the misconception I hear most often: people think Delta T is just the difference between flow and return temperatures.
+It isn't.
+Delta T is the difference between the mean water temperature (that's your flow and return averaged out) and the actual room temperature.
+That's the figure that tells you how much heat your radiators are actually capable of giving off.

-That 22°C figure is what's used when calculating real-world radiator output.
-Not the flow temperature alone the mean water temperature minus the room temperature.
+That 22°C is your working figure.
+Not the flow temp alone — the mean water temperature minus room temperature.
+Once you understand that, a lot of other things start making sense.

 What Is the Ideal Delta T for a Heat Pump System?

-For the majority of heat pump systems running correctly, Delta T sits somewhere between 20°C and 30°C. That's considerably lower than traditional boiler systems, which are typically designed around Delta T50.
+For most heat pump systems running the way they should, Delta T tends to land somewhere between 20°C and 30°C. That's a big step down from traditional boiler systems, which are typically designed around Delta T50.

-So there isn't a single "ideal" Delta T you should be aiming to hit.
-It's the natural result of running a system at lower, more efficient temperatures.
-If everything is designed correctly, it lands where it should.
+So there's no magic Delta T number you should be targeting.
+It's the natural result of running at lower, more efficient temperatures.
+If your system is designed correctly, it'll land where it should without any tweaking.

 Why Delta T Matters So Much With Heat Pumps

-Delta T is the direct link between your water temperature and how much warmth your radiators can actually deliver to a room.
-The lower it is, the less heat each radiator produces which means sizing becomes far more critical than it ever was under a boiler.
+Delta T is the direct connection between your water temperature and how much warmth actually makes it into the room.
+The lower it is, the less heat each radiator throws out — which means sizing matters far more than it ever did with a gas boiler.

-This catches a lot of homeowners off guard.
-A system that ran perfectly well on a gas boiler can suddenly struggle on a heat pump not because the heat pump is undersized, but because the radiators were never sized for the lower temperatures a heat pump operates at.
+This genuinely catches people off guard.
+A system that heated a house perfectly well on gas can suddenly struggle on a heat pump — not because the heat pump is the wrong size, but because the radiators were always undersized for lower-temperature operation.
+Nobody noticed on the boiler because the boiler was running hot enough to paper over the cracks.

 Why Boiler Systems and Heat Pumps Feel So Different